OutSystems/docs-product/src/deliver-mobile/generate-and-distribute-your-mobile-app/generate-and-distribute-your-mobile-app-to-a-limited-group-of-end-users.md

 ---
-summary: Generate a production mobile app package for your mobile app to distribute to a group of selected end-users.
+summary: Generate a production mobile app package for your mobile app to distribute to a group of selected end users.
 tags: runtime-mobile; support-mobile
 ---

-# Generate and Distribute Your Mobile App to a Limited Group of End-Users
+# Generate and Distribute Your Mobile App to a Limited Group of End Users

-At some point you will decide that your mobile app is ready for production and so, ready to be used by end-users.
-One way of starting the distribution of your production-ready mobile app is by making it available first to a limited group of end-users.
+At some point you will decide that your mobile app is ready for production and so, ready to be used by end users.
+One way of starting the distribution of your production-ready mobile app is by making it available first to a limited group of end users.

-In OutSystems, you can generate a mobile application package for your mobile app to be installed by the selected end-users.
+In OutSystems, you can generate a mobile application package for your mobile app to be installed by the selected end users.

 ## For iOS